cristinaponcela/cristinaponcela.github.io/_posts/2025-10-31-Technical SEM: Targeting Users Through Google Ads, With A Twist.md

 We can solve this with a dual-storage approach.
 When a user first lands on the site from an ad, you extract all the tracking parameters from the URL and store them in two places: session storage (which lasts for the current browsing session) and local storage (which persists even after the browser closes).
 This way, if someone clicks our ad, browses around, closes their browser, and comes back a week later to sign up, we still know which campaign brought them in.

-When they finally convert - whether that's signing up for an account or subscribing to a plan - we push all this tracking data to Google Tag Manager, through the dataLayer.
+When they finally convert - whether that's signing up for an account or subscribing to a plan - we push all this tracking data to Google Tag Manager, via the data layer.
 This contains data like the user ID, the signup method (email versus Google OAuth), and all the tracking parameters we've been preserving.
 GTM then takes this data and forwards it to whatever you configured - typically, Google Ads for conversion tracking, Google Analytics for funnel analysis, and your internal analytics system.

 This means when we look at our Google Ads dashboard and see "Campaign X drove 50 conversions," we know those are actual signups, not just clicks or page views.